Tara Learning Center

 (grades 11 - 12)

-Students who have completed either (or preferably both) the American and the British Literature courses are eligible to enroll in an Honors Literature and Writing course.
+Students who have completed either American Literature or British Literature (or both) are eligible to enroll in Honors Literature/Writing.
+The work completed equals one high school credit.
+(Class size: 2-4 students).
 For more information, see World Literature/Writing (Honors).

 (grades 11 - 12)